FullByte/FullByte.github.io/docs/tech/hack/writeups/tryhackme.com/internal.md

 So now we can login to wordpress as admin and look around.

-The wordpress page reveals a private note on credentals of william being william:arnold147 sofar this doesnt seem usable
+The wordpress page reveals a private note on credentials of william being william:arnold147 sofar this doesn't seem usable

 ## Wordpress php reverse shell